turingschool/accelerated-mod-0/git/index.md

 ## Additional Resources

-- Read this [article on git commit messages](https://chris.beams.io/posts/git-commit/) staging area
+- Read this [article on Git commit messages](https://chris.beams.io/posts/git-commit/) staging area
 - [What's the use of the staging area in Git?](https://stackoverflow.com/questions/49228209/whats-the-use-of-the-staging-area-in-git) on Stack Overflow

 ## Check For Understanding